michael-diggin/triton-kernels/split_k/README.md

 Instead, each thead block could compute a _partial sum_ along the `K` dimension for their output block, and synchronise reducing their partial sums.
 There is an overhead added through the synchronisation, however that is often 'hidden' by the extra parallelism this brings.

-This does seem to be beneficial when `K` gets large (`> 10,000`).
-It beats a typical block tiled Triton kernel, however it is still behind regular torch and cuBLAS:
+This does seem to be beneficial as `K` scales larger.
+It beats a typical Triton tiled matrix multiplication as is on par with native PyTorch/cuBLAS:

 ![Plot of TFLOP/s, higher is better](plots/benchmark.png)

-WIP - I'd like to figure out what is the bottleneck with the Triton kernel's that is limiting it from reaching the same performance (or near same) as cuBLAS.